 Priority areas: decision theory and bargaining, specific AI alignment approaches, fail-safe architectures, macrostrategy research, AI governance, as well as social science research on conflicts and moral circle expansion.

-If you want to learn more about the mission of the fund:
+If you would like to learn more about the fund’s mission:

 - Launching the EAF Fund